JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

 }
 ```

-## Content sources
+## Custom source sets

 You can rely on default configuration, if you use `org.jetbrains.kotlin.jvm` or
 `org.jetbrains.kotlin.multiplatform` plugins:

 * Configuration with `org.jetbrains.kotlin.jvm` includes content from the `main` [source set](https://docs.gradle.org/current/userguide/java_plugin.html#source_sets).
 * Configuration with `org.jetbrains.kotlin.multiplatform` includes content from a single [JVM target](https://kotlinlang.org/docs/mpp-dsl-reference.html#targets).
-  The default configuration is disabled if multiple JVM targets are defined.
+  If you define multiple JVM targets, the default configuration is disabled.
 In this case, you need to configure the plugin manually,
   or specify a single target (see below).

 If the default configuration is ambiguous or insufficient, you can customize it in several ways: